ProvableHQ/leo/grammar/abnf-grammar.md

 the longest possible sequence of characters is always parsed.
 This way, '**' must be parsed as one '**' symbol token, and '<CR><LF>' must be parsed as one line terminator.
-(We should formalize this requirement, along with the other extra-grammatical requirements given below, and formally prove that they indeed make the lexical grammar of Leo unambiguous.)

 As mentioned above, a character is any Unicode code point.
 This grammar does not say how those are encoded in files (e.g. UTF-8):